louisvarley/mbiiez/README.md

-## Update / Current Changes ##
+## Update / Changelog ##

+- Fixed a symlink error in the install.sh where it confused the mbiided engine causing it not to load.
+We don't use linuxjampded so we don't need to symlink it.
 - New install.sh with a menu on a brand new fresh install with no /opt/openjk/MBII folder.
-Old install.sh renamed to oldinstall.sh as a backup.
+Old install.sh now removed.
 - default.json.example and discord.json.example are there for examples.
 - Launching with mbii command with discord.json not filled out will load RTVRTM service twice.
 - The OpenJK binaries and engine will no longer be downloaded, mbiided.i386 is now the current default engine.
-- MB Client Updater and MB Web are disabled at the moment in install.sh script.
+- MB Web are enabled in the install.sh script.
 - RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server.

 - Coming soon toolkit.sh ( Repair, Download / Extract, MBII Engine, Update and much more ) for existing installs.